About the award

 Who is Corlis Benefideo?

+Mr. Benefideo is a fictional cartographer, the central character in Barry Lopez’s short story, “The Mappist,” which is printed in his short story collection Light Action in the Caribbean.
 In the story, Lopez articulates a humane vision of cartography.
-He says to the story’s narrator, “The world is a miracle, unfolding in the pitch dark.
+Benefideo says to the story’s narrator, “The world is a miracle, unfolding in the pitch dark.
 We’re lighting candles.
 Those maps—they are my candles.”
 We can’t think of a better way to express our sense of what we want imaginative, forward-leaning cartography to be.
+We’ve adopted his name for our award with Mr Lopez’s blessing.
+(Barry Lopez Foundation, Wikipedia)

-Judging criteria
+Judging considerations

 The potential of their work to transform our ways of seeing and understanding our world, and to trigger imaginative reaction from its audience.
 Does the nominee’s work give humanity a new tool with which to see the world more clearly and/or to improve the human or global condition?
 How so?
 Does the nominee’s work cartographically break new ground?